NO-Product/everyaction-pipeline-cloud-python/README.md

    This command will build the Docker image and start the container, running the application with the default script.

 2. **Switch Scripts**:
    - By default, the application runs `dbconnection_basic.py`.
-To run `precheck.py`, modify the `CMD` in the `Dockerfile`:
+To run `dbconnection_sqlalchemy.py`, modify the `CMD` in the `Dockerfile`:
      ```dockerfile
-     # Change the CMD line to run the pre-check script
+     # Change the CMD line to run the SQLAlchemy script
-     CMD ["poetry", "run", "precheck"]
+     CMD ["poetry", "run", "connect-sqlalchemy"]
      ```

 3. **Naming the Docker Container**: